-The thesis that organic farming can reduce greenhouse gas (GHG) emissions is grounded in the methods it employs that enhance soil carbon storage and reduce reliance on synthetic inputs.
-Organic farming practices such as applying compost, engaging in crop rotation, and implementing minimal tillage help to sequester carbon in the soil by capturing atmospheric carbon dioxide and storing it as soil organic matter.
-This process not only improves soil fertility but also plays a critical role in mitigating climate change by reducing atmospheric levels of carbon dioxide.
-Additionally, organic farms typically use fewer synthetic fertilizers and pesticides, which are energy-intensive to produce.
-By reducing the use of these inputs, organic farming can lower the overall energy consumption and associated emissions.
-Thus, through both enhanced carbon sequestration and reduced energy use, organic farming has the potential to significantly lower GHG emissions.

 In this paper, I use data on total GHG emission (measured in million metric tons of carbon dioxide equivalent), emissions from energy-related activities (measured in million metric tons of carbon dioxide equivalent), state GDP (millions of US dollars) and population of 50 states in United States from World Resource Institute from 1990 to 2018.
 I also gather data of total acreage of certifies organic pasture and cropland combined for each state in 50 states in United States from United States Department of Agriculture (USDA) from 2000 to 2011.
 Due to missing values from the datasets from USDA, only panel data from 2000 to 2008 are included in my research.
 After combining the two datasets, the total number of observations is 450, although there are remaining missing observations for total organic acres across 50 states, especially in 2000 and 2001.
 Missing values are assumed equal to 0 to consistent with other datasets.
 Table one represents variable description that I use in my model.

 Table 1.
 Variable Description Table